Selecting a Kindergarten

 - Children of full-time support staff at ESF or ESF Educational Services Ltd.;

-- Siblings of students already attending an ESF school;
+- Siblings of students enrolled at an ESF school;

 - Children who are Nominees under the ESF Kindergarten Class A Debenture Scheme;

-- Children of former students who have attended an ESF school for a minimum of three years or are former ESF students returning from a period overseas;
+- The children of former students who have attended an ESF school for a minimum of three years or are former ESF students returning from a period overseas or siblings of former students who have attended for a minimum of three years and graduated from an ESF school in Year 13;

 - Other applicants who can benefit from an English-medium education.